Tang Shiu Kin Victoria Government Secondary School: History

 In 1931, the Hong Kong Government has set up the committee to discuss the possibility of the introduction of the technical training and education.
-Led by the Sir William Hornell, who was the Vice-Chancellor of Hong Kong University on that time, the government has finally decided to set up the Junior Technical School (Chinese: 香港官立初級工業學校) in 1933 to provide full-time technical education for the development of Hong Kong.
+Led by Sir William Hornell, who was the Vice-Chancellor of Hong Kong University on that time, the government has finally decided to set up the Junior Technical School (Chinese: 香港官立初級工業學校) in 1933 to provide full-time technical education for the development of Hong Kong.

 In 1933, the school started with an embryonic class of 40 students and four teachers.

 Located in the former Victoria British School on Caroline Hill, it was operated under the name of Junior Technical School.
 With George White as its headmaster, the school provided a 4-year course for the pre-apprenticeship training of prospective artisans.

 Later on, In 1937, its sister school, The Government Trade School (Chinese: 香港官立高級工業學院) (Later on Hong Kong Technical College) was set up in Wood Road, Wan Chai.
 Its headmaster was also George White.

 After the Second World War, the school temporarily operated in the Morrison Hill Primary School until 1957.

 In 1947, the School operated under the Hong Kong Technical College, commonly known as the "Red-brick House", on Wood Road, Wan Chai.

 In 1948, the School resumed its operation after the war with 83 pupils.
 Entry requirement was at age of 12 and at Primary 6 level.
 It offered a 4-year secondary technical school education towards engineering.

 The learning of Model Construction, Technical Drawing and Applied Science, which prepared students for apprenticeship in engineering firms.

 In 1957, the school changed its name to Victoria Technical School and relocated to the original premises of the Hong Kong Technical College in Wood Road, after the resettlement of Hong Kong Technical College to Hung Hum.
 At the same time, the school was shifted to offer the five-year general education course, which is designed for the Hong Kong School Certificate Examination, followed by the success of its sister school, Ho Tung Technical School For Girls (Now Hotung Secondary School).

 In 1962, its sister school, Kowloon Technical School was set up.
 Mr K.C Lau, the former principal of the Victoria Technical School, has become the founding headmaster of the Kowloon Technical School in the same year.
 It is interesting that the Kowloon Technical School has shared the same motto -Thorough (貫徹始終) as the Victoria Technical School and the former Hong Kong Technical College.